Here's to good food!

 Place roast on a cutting board and rub the salt and pepper all over it.
 Sprinkle the flour all over the seasoned meat and massage into the meat.

 Add the pepperoncini on top of the meat.
-Put the lid on, and set to high for a few hours, if you will be around to turn it down later.
-(I always start at high for the first hour or two.)
+Put the lid on, and set to high for a 3-4 hours, if you will be around to turn it down later. ( I always start at high for the first hour or two.)
 Cook, undisturbed, for 6 to 8 hours, or until you can shred the meat easily using 2 forks.
+(Depends on your particular crockpot, whether it will be tender in that length of time.
+May need longer.)

 Remove the meat from the slow cooker to a bowl and shred, removing any large clumps of fat.
-Serve with rice, egg noodles, or roasted or mashed potatoes, or pile onto sandwich rolls, however you like.
+Serve with rice, egg noodles, or roasted or mashed potatoes, or pile onto sandwich rolls, as burritos or tacos, however you like.

 *Using a pot with high sides keeps grease a little more contained and prevents getting your stove quite so greasy.